 On March 29, 2016, CES completed an amendment to its Senior Facility in order to provide CES with the financial flexibility required during this period of low oilfield services activity.
-All of the amendments took effect March 29, 2016, and will remain in effect for the full term of the Amended Senior Facility to expiry on September 28, 2018.
 The principal amendments to the Amended Senior Facility included a voluntary reduction in the borrowing amount from \$200.0 million to \$150.0 million and certain changes to the Corporation's debt covenants.